Yes, on a limited basis.

-Usually a Medicare Advantage HMO or PPO plan has an established healthcare network and, if you seek a healthcare provider as you travel outside of the plan's network, you will pay more for coverage.
+Usually a Medicare Advantage HMO or PPO plan has an established healthcare network and, if you seek a healthcare provider as you travel outside of the plan's network, you will pay more for coverage (except in emergencies).

 However, some Medicare